 How many clams can you dig?

-State law allows you to keep 15 clams.
-They must be the first 15 you dig which means you aren't allowed to throw back clams that are too small or that you cut through while digging.
+State law allows clam diggers to keep 15 clams.
+They must be the first 15 dug which means clammers may not throw back clams that are too small or that they cut through while digging.
 Each person’s clams must be kept in a separate container, this makes it easier for law enforcement to ensure each person is obeying the 15 clam limit.

-Do you need a license to dig clams?
+Do you need a license to go clam digging?

 Yes.
-You can purchase licenses online at https://fishhunt.dfw.wa.gov/.
-If you need it sooner than 10 days you must go in person to a licensing vendor which you can find here: http://wdfw.wa.gov/licensing/vendors/
+Interested diggers can purchase licenses online at https://fishhunt.dfw.wa.gov.
+If you need it sooner than 10 days you must go in person to a licensing vendor.
+Ace Hardware is the only vendor inside Ocean Shores and tends to get very busy during clam digs.
+Clammers should try to buy a license before arriving.
+Find more license vendors here: http://wdfw.wa.gov/licensing/vendors.